sassoftware/esp-kubernetes/esp-cloud/operator/README.md

 * esp-cloud/deploy/examples/input/array_input01.csv.gz
 * esp-cloud/deploy/examples/example-1.xml

-First, uncompress the input file, deploy/examples/input/array_input01.csv.gz.
+1. Uncompress the input file, deploy/examples/input/array_input01.csv.gz.

-Then copy the expanded file (array_input01.csv) to the directory `input/` on your persistent volume.
-You can do this with the filebrowser described in the previous section, or with any standard Unix or Kubernetes tools.
+2. Copy the expanded file (array_input01.csv) to the directory `input/` on your persistent volume.
+You can do this with the filebrowser tool provided in this repository or with any standard Unix or Kubernetes tools.

-Next, use the bin/mkproject script to convert the standard ESP XML project (deploy/examples/example-1.xml) into a custom resource.
-When this resource is applied in the Kubernetes cluster, it triggers the ESP operator to start an ESP server pod, running the specified project.
+3. Use the bin/mkproject script to convert the standard ESP XML project (deploy/examples/example-1.xml) into a custom resource.
+When this resource is applied in the Kubernetes cluster, it triggers the ESP operator to start an ESP server pod that runs the specified project.

-The syntax is as follows
+The syntax is as follows:

 ```shell
        [~]$ ./bin/mkproject  -x deploy/examples/example-1.xml -s array -o cr_array.yaml